brumar/presentations/README.md

 # presentations
-I guess this will be a place where some slideshow will be stored.
+I guess this will be a place where some slideshows will be stored.